thecloudsavvy/thecloudsavvy/README.md

 Welcome to My GitHub Profile 👋

 About Me
-I’m a passionate DevOps Engineer with a background in medical physiotherapy, bringing a unique perspective to technology and systems management.
+I’m a passionate DevOps Engineer with 4yrs experience and a background in medical physiotherapy, bringing a unique perspective to technology and systems management.
 I thrive on automating workflows, enhancing CI/CD pipelines, and ensuring robust infrastructure for seamless application deployments.

 🌱 I’m currently honing my skills in Kubernetes, Terraform, and AWS.
 💬 Ask me about CI/CD, Containerization, and Infrastructure as Code.